-CHEMISTRY
+CHEMISTRY A Level

-Lead teacher: Mrs Jaffri Duration: 2 years
+Lead teacher: Mrs Perks Duration: 2 years

+Level of course: A Level Exam board: AQA

-Course requirement: A minimum of grade 7 in GCSE Chemistry or a 76 if a dual award was completed.
+Course requirement: A minimum of grade 7 in GCSE Chemistry or a 77 in Combined

+Science.
 Maths at Grade 7+ is also required.